Susan A. Martinis

 Professor Martinis earned tenure in Houston, Texas where she received the University of Houston’s highest teaching honor, the Enron Teaching Excellence Award as well as the College of Natural Sciences and Mathematics Teaching Excellence Award.
 She was also recognized by the Houston Alumni Organization with the Outstanding Faculty Award.

 Dr. Martinis moved to the University of Illinois in 2005, and in 2009 was promoted to the rank of Professor, as well as appointed Head of the Dept. of Biochemistry and also Head of the Dept. of Medical Biochemistry.
 Professor Martinis was named a University Scholar, and in 2015 honored by appointment as the inaugural Stephen G. Sligar Endowed Professor in the School of Molecular and Cellular Biology.
 She is a member of the Center for Biophysics and Quantitative Biology and an Affiliate in the Dept. of Chemistry.
-In addition, she received a prestigious Fellowship from the University of Illinois to participate in the Committee on Institutional Cooperation’s (Big 10 Academic Alliance) Academic Leadership Program in 2011-12, as well as the University of Illinois System Presidential Executive Leadership Program in 2018-19.
-From 2014-15, Professor Martinis served as Interim Associate Dean over the Biological, Chemical, Mathematical, and Physical Sciences in the College of Liberal Arts and Sciences and subsequently returned to her position as Head of the Department of Biochemistry.
-After serving as the interim Vice Chancellor for Research for two years, in 2019, she was named Vice Chancellor for Research & Innovation.
+In addition, she received a prestigious Fellowship from the University of Illinois to participate in the Big 10 Academic Alliance Academic Leadership Program in 2011-12, as well as the University of Illinois Presidential Executive Leadership Program in 2018-19.

-Professor Martinis was elected to the Executive Committee of the APLU Council on Research and has served as President of the Association of Medical and Graduate Departments of Biochemistry (AMGDB) across North and Central America.
+Professor Martinis was elected as chair of the APLU Council on Research in 2023, after serving on its Executive Committee, is Chair of the Big 10 Senior Research Officer cohort, was named to the Senior Research Officer Steering Committee of the American Association of Universities (AAU), and has served as President of the Association of Medical and Graduate Departments of Biochemistry (AMGDB) across North America.
+She is Past Chair of UIDP (University-Industry Demonstration Partners).
+On behalf of campus, she received the APLU COR “Research Response to a Community in Crisis Award: for the University of Illinois’ “Shield” efforts to manage the COVID 19 pandemic response.
 She has served as an inaugural member of the National Institutes of Health Molecular Genetics A study section, as well as participated in Review Panels for the National Science Foundation.
-Dr. Martinis was an Editorial Board Member of the Journal of Biological Chemistry for five years.
+Dr. Martinis was an Editorial Board Member of the Journal of Biological Chemistry for 5 years.